Digital Accessibility Standards

 Explained in Simple Terms displayed above her

-The Accessibility for Ontarians with Disabilities Act (AODA) stands as a cornerstone of accessibility legislation in Ontario, Canada.
-Enacted in 2005, AODA aims to create a more inclusive society by removing barriers for individuals with disabilities in various facets of life.
+The Accessibility for Ontarians with Disabilities Act (AODA) is a major accessibility law in Ontario, Canada.
+Passed in 2005, AODA aims to build a barrier-free Ontario by 2025.
+It focuses on removing obstacles for people with disabilities in areas like:

 AODA (Accessibility for Ontarians with Disabilities Act) Explained in Simple Terms